-Our qualified and experienced staff use a combination of static monitoring and personal dose monitoring to get a factual record of your noise exposure.
+Our qualified and experienced staff use a combination of static noise testing and personal dose monitoring to get a factual record of your noise exposure.
 Interviewing at risk employees whilst undertaking the noise monitoring will help us to estimate the current personal daily noise exposure of employees and identify the appropriate ear protection required for the level of exposure.

 Peritus Health Management will provide you with a noise survey report and make sure that you understand what actions you need to take as a result of the information provided.
-These may include changing workplace design (low noise machines, enclosures, barriers, or dampening), planning organisational controls (job design, job rotation, changing activities), or implementing Hearing Protection Zones and a programme of health surveillance.
+These may include changing workplace design (low noise machines, enclosures, barriers, or dampening), planning organisational controls (job design, job rotation, changing activities), or implementing Hearing Protection Zones and a program of health surveillance.

 If your employees are exposed to the following levels – hearing tests or audiometry required.